rigelminer/rigel/README.md

               adjust fan so that core temperature <= 70, memory temperature <= 100,
               with no restrictions on the fan speed

+      --dag-reset-mclock <on/off>
+          Enables or disables resetting memory overclock during DAG generation.
+Default is "on".

+          If enabled, the miner sets the GPU memory clock offset to 0 MHz before building the DAG to avoid its corruption, and re-applies the original offset after the DAG has been built.

+          Example:
+          --dag-reset-mclock off
+              disables memory OC reset (useful when OC is controlled by an external tool)

       --autolykos2-prebuild <on/off>
           Enables or disables autolykos2 dataset prebuild.
 Default is "on".